 What to watch next

 A commercial project this size goes through multiple public approvals, and each one usually surfaces more detail.
-The Preliminary Plat was filed for the April 28, 2026 Planning Commission meeting (Item 4) — the first formal step in a multi-stage approval process.
+The preliminary plat cleared the first of those on April 28, 2026.
+Site Plan, Construction Documents, and a Development Agreement all still come after it.

 Things worth tracking, in roughly the order they tend to surface: